 Unfortunately, the fees, refunds and other transactions from the Amazon settlement reports are not something that FarApp can access through the Amazon Reports API.
 Your reports will have to be released for external access on a weekly or bi-weekly basis.
 If this has not already been set up for your account, you will need to ask Amazon to set up your account to release the reports on a scheduled basis.

-To request this, please open a ticket with Seller Support and ask Amazon to automatically run the reports.
+To request this, please open a ticket with Amazon Seller Support and ask Amazon to automatically run the reports.
 Doing this will cause the report to automatically generate each time they close a settlement and send you payment.
-The only drawback to this is that this will only generate reports moving forward.
+The only drawback is that this will only generate reports moving forward.
 No prior reports will be generated.

 - Go here (login required).